gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-11-09-new-3d-golf-simulation-video-game-series.md

 The series was eventually ported to console, first to Nintendo's Super Famicom (SNES), with Harukanaru Augusta arriving early in Japan and Waialae Country Club being a USA launch title.
 Later, totally different ports were released on Sega Mega Drive, which was lucky enough to get four out of the six courses.
 Pebble Beach was released first in the USA and later in Japan.
 Harukanaru Augusta, Devil's Course and Waialae followed, but only in Japan.

 These Japanese Mega Drive versions are my favourite of the bunch.
 They're based on the PC-9801 games, right down to using the same course data, and the user interface is a low-resolution facsimile that retains the charm and style of the original PC interface.
 They really are a work of art.
 The Japanese versions maintain the dithering effect to show different grass types, but the USA version features only solid colours.
 The USA version features an easier power meter but removes the special full power shot that the Japanese version had.
 All in all I'd say the USA versions are easier and less attractive.

-Playing them today under emulation I make sure to overclock the CPU to reduce the drawing times and make for a more modern and enjoyable experience.
+Playing them today under emulation I make sure to overclock the CPU (400% is good) to reduce the redraw times, speed up transitions, and make for an altogether more modern and enjoyable experience.
 You can also hold the B button to speed up ball flight animation, which is even more noticable when running overclocked.
+Speed runners take note!

 {% youtube 18dIjiP_0gw %}